 To qualify for an automatic tuition deferment, you must be eligible to receive financial aid (including student loans) and/or scholarships.
 Tuition deferments are automatically posted in OASIS if you:

-- Have scholarships (including Bright Futures), or;
+- Have scholarships that are authorized to be paid in OASIS (including Bright Futures), or;

 - Have a FAFSA on OASIS, and;